 Do your workplace dynamics seem to change at all over the summer?
 Share below!
 If you liked this blog, you’ll also enjoy reading 5 Free Perks Employees Will Love This Summer for more ideas (like free ice cream!).

-Social Media and Communications Associate at the International Foundation
+Social Marketing and Communications Strategist at the International Foundation